abhiSyncd/Java-Threads-Step-By-Step/1-d-CreatingThreads-Executors/readMe.md

 #  3 -  [Thread Pool Size](https://github.com/abhiSyncd/Java-Threads-Step-By-Step/tree/master/8-a-Custom_Thread_Pool) :

-         To mitigate these risks, you have to choose the thread pool type and parameters carefully, according to the tasks that they will handle.
+         To mitigate above mentioned risks, you have to choose the thread pool type and parameters carefully, according to the tasks that they will handle.